BKWLD/croppa/README.md

+## Console commands

+#### `php artisan croppa:purge`

+Deletes **ALL** crops.
+This works by scanning the `crops_dir` recursively and matching all files that have the Croppa naming convention where a corresponding `src` file can be found.
+Accepts the following options:

+* `--filter` - Applies a whitelisting regex filter to the crops.
+For example: `--filter=^01/` matches all crops in the "./public/uploads/01/" directory
+* `--dry-run` - Ouputs the files that would be deleted to the console, but doesn't actually remove

 ## croppa.js

 A module is included to prepare formatted URLs from JS.
 This can be helpful when you are creating views from JSON responses from an AJAX request; you don't need to format the URLs on the server.
 It can be loaded via Require.js, CJS, or as browser global variable.